tiagofsanchez/gatsby-themes/themes/gatsby-theme-acmeblog-data/README.md

         postsContentPath: "myblog/posts", // the default will be content/posts
         pagesContentPath: "myblog/pages", // the default will be content/pages
         otherImagesContentPath: "mysuperimages", // the default will be images
-        postTableOfContents: true //the default is false
+        postTableOfContents: true //the default is false,
-      }
+        githuUrl: `https://github.com/tiagofsanchez/tiagofsanchez/blob/master/` // else defaults to '' and doesn't render }
     },
   ],